willkochtitzky/FrontalAblation/README.md

 I have also included a yml file to set up the environment that I ran this script in.
 This can be installed with Anaconda.

+The fluxgates for all Arctic marine-temrinating glaciers as well as all outlet of the Greenland Ice Sheet are availible here.

 This repository has four scripts: two of which will compute frontal ablation (without_plots) and the others which will generate all the plots in our publications (plots_only).

 Greenland_frontal_ablation_plots_only_v1.ipynb - generate all the plots that make up the publication